 I feel very fortunate to have been selected for this scholarship, and I am looking forward to participating in all the activities that go with it.

-Meghan Letizia is a freshman engineering education major from Dublin, Ohio.
+Meghan Letizia is a sophomore engineering education major from Dublin, Ohio.
 She is a member of the ONU varsity tennis team and a Choose Ohio First Scholar.